 Is managing tech stacks your entire job as a CMO?

-At this point, it’s starting to look like you’re entire job as a CMO is building and training your team to use your techstack.
+At this point, it’s starting to look like your entire job as a CMO is building and training your team to use your tech stack.
 Not true!

 As Drew Neisser, CEO and founder of Renegade Marketing, and founder of CMO Huddles, explained in his appearance on our CMO Convo podcast:

 “Every time you buy marketing technology, you have to add two to three people to use it, but companies don't.
 If you don't add the people, you're adding technology.
-There are some cases that are exceptions to that, where they actually do bring more efficiencies.
+Some cases are exceptions to that, where they actually do bring more efficiencies.

 “A lot of times, any marketing automation technology requires people to interpret, to put in the content, to analyze it.
 So, what happens is, you have these massive tech stacks, unsupported by people draining the budget, and lots and lots of data.
 You're still trying to figure out what's happening here.